Realizing the phantom-divide crossing with vector and scalar fields: Growth of inhomogenities

 \subsection{Growth of matter perturbations}

 Let us study the evolution of $\mu$ using the expression given in Eq.~(\ref{muana}).
 For modes well inside the Hubble radius, the terms on the right-hand side of Eq.~(\ref{delmeq}) are negligible compared with those on the left-hand side.
 In this regime, the matter perturbation approximately satisfies \be \ddot{\delta}_m + 2H \dot{\delta}_m - 4\pi G_{\rm N} \mu \rho_m \delta_m = 0 \,. \ee Since $\mu>1$, the growth rate of the matter density contrast is enhanced relative to that in the $\Lambda$CDM model.
 In the early Universe, we have $\Omega_\chi \ll 1$ in Eq.~(\ref{muana}), so that $\mu$ is close to 1.
 As $\Omega_\chi$ grows to ${\cal O}(0.1)$ at low redshifts, $\mu$ begins to deviate from 1.
 For smaller values of $c_\psi^2$, $\mu$ tends to be larger.
-From Eq.~(\ref{cpsi}), we find that $c_\psi^2$ is affected by the transverse vector mode through the quantity $q_v u^2$ in Eq.~(\ref{qvu2}).
+From Eq.~(\ref{cpsi}), we find that $c_\psi^2$ is affected by the transverse vector mode through the quantity $\nu_v=q_v \nu^{2/[p(1+s)]}$, where $q_v = 1$ in our model, and $\nu = (\chi/M_{\rm pl})^p (H/m)$ is constant due to the relation (\ref{chipre}).

+We recall that the background autonomous Eqs.~(\ref{auto1})-(\ref{auto4}) depend only on the parameter $s = p_2/p$ and the parameter $\lambda$ of the exponential potential.
+Since there is a freedom to choose the value of $p$ independently of $s$ and $\lambda$, the parameter $\nu_v$ can also be specified independently of the background.
 For larger $\nu_v$, $c_\psi^2$ becomes smaller, leading to higher values of $\mu$.
+The limit $\nu_v \to \infty$ corresponds to a weakly coupled regime between the longitudinal and transverse vector modes, so that the propagation of the longitudinal mode mimics that of scalar-field perturbations in scalar-tensor theories \cite{DeFelice:2010as,Kimura:2011td,Barreira:2012kk}.
+For smaller $\nu_v$, the longitudinal vector perturbation tends to be more strongly affected by the transverse mode.
+As a result, deviations from scalar-tensor theories become manifest, with $\mu$ and $\Sigma$ approaching 1 in the limit $\nu_v \to 0$.

 In the left panel of Fig.~\ref{fig3}, we plot the evolution of $\mu$ for the background corresponding to case~(b) in Fig.~\ref{fig1}, considering four different values of $\nu_v$.
 For $\nu_v = 0.01$, the deviation of $\mu$ from 1 at low redshifts is small, i.e., $\mu - 1 \ll 1$.
 In this case, the growth of $\delta_m$ is similar to that in the $\Lambda$CDM model, apart from differences arising from modifications to the background.
 For $\nu_v \gtrsim \mathcal{O}(0.1)$, deviations of $\mu$ from the $\Lambda$CDM model begin to appear at low redshifts.
 The present-day values of $\mu$ for $\nu_v = 0.1, 1$, and $10$ are $\mu = 1.05, 1.13$, and $1.16$, respectively.
 Since a significantly larger enhancement of $\delta_m$ than in the $\Lambda$CDM model can be constrained by growth-rate measurements such as redshift-space distortions \cite{Blake:2011rj,Beutler:2012px,delaTorre:2013rpa,Howlett:2014opa,Okumura:2015lvp}, it should be possible to place upper bounds on the values of $\nu_v$.
 As long as $\nu_v \ll 1$, the cosmic growth history closely mimics that in the $\Lambda$CDM model.